Mikhail Goldstein

-Mikhail Emmanuilovich Goldstein (Михаил Эммануилович Гольдштейн, also transcribed as Michael Emmanuilowitsch Goldstein, מיכאל גולדשטיין; pen name: Mykhailo Mykhailovsky; – 7 September 1989), was a German composer, violinist and violin teacher of German-Jewish origin, brother of prominent violinist Boris Goldstein.
-His great uncle was the physicist Eugen Goldstein.
+Mikhail Emmanuilovich Goldstein (Михаил Эммануилович Гольдштейн, also transcribed as Michael Emmanuilowitsch Goldstein, מיכאל גולדשטיין; pen name: Mykhailo Mykhailovsky; – 7 September 1989) was a German composer, violinist and violin teacher of Jewish origin, brother of prominent violinist Boris Goldstein.

 Biography

-Goldstein was born in Odessa in 1917, the son of Emanuel Goldstein (born 1884) from Leipzig, Germany, who moved to Odessa in 1910 to become a professor for mathematics in Odessa.
-The Goldstein family became naturalized Soviet citizens in 1918.
+Goldstein was born as Moisey (Moishe) Goldshteyn in Odessa on October 1, 1917, the son of personal distinguished citizen Mendel Abramovich-Geynikhovich Goldshteyn (born 1885 in Odessa) and Sura Iosifovna Goldshteyn (nee Kigel, born 1887 in Orhei), who registered their marriage on July 26, 1909 in Odessa.
+His paternal grandparents, married in Odessa on August 10, 1876, were Odessa dweller Abram-Geynikh Goldshteyn and Nemyriv dweller Pesya Yudkovna Siminshteyn.
 Michael Goldstein started studying the violin at age four at the School of Stolyarsky in Odessa with Pyotr Stolyarsky who was also the teacher of David Oistrach and Nathan Milstein.

 He was the author of the celebrated musical hoax "Ovsianiko-Kulikovsky's Symphony No. 21" as well as several others, notably "Expromt" by Balakirev", "Albumblatt" (Листок из Альбома) by Glazunov"' the "Viola Concerto in C Major by Ivan Khandoshkin", etc. He concentrated on composition after his career as a violinist was curtailed by a hand injury.

 On New Year's Eve 1942, Goldstein was at an open air party held by the Soviet commissars to honor visiting artists, musicians, and actors during a lull in the Battle of Stalingrad.
 Horrified by the utter destruction all around, he played his violin over the loudspeakers, playing even German music, though it had been banned by the Soviets and all went quiet.
 After he had finished, the German lines shouted for a ceasefire so he could play more Bach.
 Goldstein obliged.

 He was a winner of three prizes at the 1963 All-Union Composers' Competition (compositions for violin and cello).
 Apparently he submitted his entries under pseudonyms.
 After this incident his political difficulties increased.
 He took a teaching position in East Berlin in 1964.
 He moved to Vienna and Jerusalem in 1967, moved to London in 1968, and finally to Hamburg, Germany in 1969.

 He gave concerts with Galina Kowal and Michael Minsky.

 His musical and teaching activities were recognized in Germany with the Bundesverdienstkreuz medal.
 He was a professor at the Musikhochschule Hamburg from 1969.
 His teaching assistant was Erdmute Knolle.

 Among his students was Angelika Bachmann from the group Salut Salon.

 His daughter Lidia Goldstein is also a violinist and teaches at the music school of Quickborn, Germany.

 He died in Hamburg in 1989, aged 71.